pirafrank/fpiracom/pages/pages/contacts.md

 show_title: true
 ---

-The best way is by sending an email to <span class="safe-email"><i>me@thisdomain</i></span>.
+The best way is by sending an email to <span class="safe-email"><i>me at thisdomain</i></span>.

 I am also available to chat via Matrix DM (`{{ site.data.social.matrix.user }}`) or via [Telegram]({{ site.data.social.telegram-im.url }}).

 ### Follow me

 I publish most content and status updates on socials.
-Content is mirrored.
 You can follow me on any of these.
+Content on the Telegram channel is mirrored from Mastodon.

 - [Mastodon]({{ site.data.social.mastodon.url }})
 - [Twitter]({{ site.data.social.twitter.url }})